CITES guide: How to check if exotic leather is legal in Norway

 - Choose products from the USA for the highest standard

-At Bredal Wild we only import products with full CITES documentation from the USA.
+At Bredal Wild, we only import products with full CITES documentation from the USA.
 All our products are legally imported and approved by Miljødirektoratet.